processone/docs.ejabberd.im/content/admin/configuration.md

 	`false`.

 **`web_admin: true|false`**:   This option enables the Web Admin for `ejabberd` administration
 	which is available at `http://server:port/admin/`.
-Login and password are the username and password of one of the registered users who are granted access by the ‘configure’ access rule.
+	To login, provide the JID (`username@servername`) and password of one of the registered
+	users who are granted access by the ‘configure’ access rule.

 **`zlib: true|false`**:   This option specifies that Zlib stream compression (as defined in